GuildOfWeavers/genSTARK/README.md

 Even though the examples above focus on vectors, you can apply the same operations to matrixes (of same dimensions), and they'll work in the same way.

 There is one additional operation we can apply to vectors and matrixes (but not to scalars): `#`.
-The meaning of the operation is as follows:
+The meaning of this operation is as follows:

 * **matrix # matrix** - performs a standard [matrix multiplication](https://en.wikipedia.org/wiki/Matrix_multiplication) of two matrixes.
 If the input matrixes have dimensions [*n*,*p*] and [*p*,*m*], the output matrix will have dimensions [*n*,*m*].
 * **matrix # vector** - also performs matrix multiplication, but the output is a vector.
 If the input matrix dimensions are [*n*,*m*], and the length of the input vector is *m*, the output vector will have length *n*.